WindJammer6/22.-Deployed-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API/README.md

 <br>

-## 2. Past iterations/versions/prototypes of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database <a name = "filesofpastiterationsofstreamlitwebapplication"></a>
+## 2. Past iterations/versions/prototypes of the Streamlit Web Application for the Telegram Chatbot with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database <a name = "filesofpastiterationsofstreamlitwebapplication"></a>

 - Here is the link of this deployed Telegram Bot (named 'Telegram_Chatbot_integrated_with_Chatbase_GPT_model_API') using [Vercel](https://vercel.com/) - https://t.me/test_12173_bot